 Kids can start riding at a younger age

-Toddlers can ride balance bikes before they have the strength in their legs to push the pedals.
+Toddlers can ride balance bikes before they have the strength in their legs to push the pedals unlike with regular kids bikes, they are better at helping develop gross motor skills in younger toddlers.
 And balance bikes are available in smaller sizes.

 Confidence and independence

 It’s amazing the confidence and pride a toddler can get from riding a bike.
 They’ll want you to watch again and again as they glide through puddles or do laps of the pump track.

 Figuring out how their bodies work and what they can achieve is great for their sense of freedom and independence as well.
 Suddenly they can not only keep up with you, but even overtake you.
 And join in with both older and younger children at the pump track.